 - Detection via parsing: It is possible to parse a file with a grammar that covers both scripts (incl.
 CommonJS modules) and ES modules.
 After parsing, one inspects the resulting abstract syntax tree to find out what kind of file one is dealing with.

-- Cons: There are files that could be either CJS or ESM – files that neither import nor export.
+- Con: There are files that could be either CJS or ESM – files that neither import nor export.
 For example, polyfills that install things into global variables.
-Additionally, importing ES modules dynamically via
+These must be interpreted differently depending on whether they are CJS or ESM.

 - A pragma at the beginning of the file (similar to strict mode, e.g.